ibm-cloud-docs/containers/storage-block-vpc.md

 9. Verify that the PVC is successfully mounted to your app.
 It might take a few minutes for your pods to get into a **Running** state.

     During the deployment of your app, you might see intermittent `Unable to mount volumes` errors in the **Events** section of your CLI output.
-The {{site.data.keyword.block_storage_is_short}} add-on automatically retries mounting the storage to your apps.
+The {{site.data.keyword.block_storage_is_short}} cluster add-on automatically retries mounting the storage to your apps.
 Wait a few more minutes for the storage to mount to your app.
     {: tip}

     ```sh